shhavel/jwtgen/README.md

         role Manager
     The JWT has been copied to your clipboard!

-You can store options `key` and `algorithm` in configuration file `.jwtgen` stored in your user folder
+You can store options `key` and `algorithm` in configuration file `.jwtgenrc` stored in your user folder

     --key 2f27090cf62f34c1dcfd4b1de3809bb8b1ab31f0b376d1cf8c36827f4d5ad2dd
     --algorithm HS512